Azure/azure-powershell/src/ResourceManager/LogicApp/Commands.LogicApp/help/Get-AzLogicAppUpgradedDefinition.md

 ## SYNTAX

 ```
-Get-AzureRmLogicAppUpgradedDefinition -ResourceGroupName <String> -Name <String> -TargetSchemaVersion <String>
+Get-AzLogicAppUpgradedDefinition -ResourceGroupName <String> -Name <String> -TargetSchemaVersion <String>
  [-DefaultProfile <IAzureContextContainer>] [<CommonParameters>]
 ```

 ## DESCRIPTION
-The **Get-AzureRmLogicAppUpgradedDefinition** cmdlet gets the upgraded definition for the schema version and logic app from a resource group.
+The **Get-AzLogicAppUpgradedDefinition** cmdlet gets the upgraded definition for the schema version and logic app from a resource group.
 This cmdlet returns an object that represents the definition of the upgraded logic app.
 Specify the resource group name, logic app name, and target schema version.
 This module supports dynamic parameters.